solyoma/FalconBoard/README.md

    5. "Unlimited" scrolling of page by keyboard (PgUp,PgDown,Home,Left,Right) mouse or graphics tablet (press and hold space while using them or used the wheel on the mouse).
-   6. Mark area by right mouse button or , and delete "scribbles" completely inside this area with the Del or BackSpace keys.
+   6. Mark area by right button on mouse or tablet, and
+            - delete "scribbles" completely inside this area with the Del or BackSpace keys.
+            - copy / cut marked area and paste it at any position, even into new documents
    7. Usable with the mouse and with a graphic tablet.
    8. Keyboard shortcuts to most functions.
    8. Optional saving and loading sessions, autosaving data and background.